sampointer/lumbersexual/README.md

 ## Requirements

-Whilst `lumbersexual` will run correctly under MRI 2.2.0 and lateer the best performance at scale can be obtained by using jruby-9.0.5.0 or later under Java 7.
+Whilst `lumbersexual` will run correctly under MRI 2.2.0 and later the best performance at scale can be obtained by using jruby-9.0.5.0 or later under Java 7.
 Furthermore throughput is greatest and most accurate with machines with 2 cores or more.
 By default twice as many threads as cores will be used.

 A dictionary file is needed from which to generate the randomized messages.
 Under Debian-derived distributions `apt-get install wamerican; apt-get install dictionaries-common` is not a bad place to start.